 |Recommended for||Companies working from one single location||Companies with remote workers||Companies with remote workers & global workforce|

-On Premise Deployment: Everything is stored on your network
+On Premises Deployment: Everything is stored on your network

 By far the simplest way to install CurrentWare.
 This is the most ideal deployment option for small to medium size companies where your entire workforce is connected in a LAN within your company’s network.

-Follow the quick start guide to learn how to set up CurrentWare on premise.
+Follow the quick start guide to learn how to set up CurrentWare on premises.

 Remote workers: Connect your users inside and outside your company network